Symptoms of Tarsal Tunnel Syndrome

 If symptoms continue without relief or motor weakness occurs, surgical decompression of the nerve can provide long-term relief.

-For additional resources on tarsal tunnel syndrome, or to determine treatment options for your case of tibial nerve entrapment, please contact Dr. Donald Corenman, back doctor and spine specialist serving the communities of Vail, Aspen, Denver and Grand Junction, Colorado.
+For additional resources on tarsal tunnel syndrome, or to determine treatment options for your case of tibial nerve entrapment, please contact Dr. Donald Corenman, back doctor and spine specialist offering diagnostic and surgical second opinions to patients in the USA and around the world.